near/nearcore/docs/architecture/how/README.md

 * `ClientActor` - Client actor is the “core” of neard.
-It contains all the main logic including consensus, block and chunk processing, state transition, garbage collection, etc. Client actor is single threaded.
+It contains all the main logic including consensus, block and chunk processing, state transition, garbage collection, etc. Client actor is single-threaded.

 * `ViewClientActor` - View client actor can be thought of as a read-only interface to **client**.
 It only accesses data stored in a node’s storage and does not mutate